 Did you know that EFT for PTSD is one of the best approaches to take for this condition.
-In January 2016 the US Military announced they are going to introduce AAMET International’s EFT (Emotional Freedom Technique) for their counsellors working with their service people regular and veterans.
-EFT has been involved in a number of studies, formal research or otherwise over the last 20-yrs and is gaining ground in terms of the results it delivers.
+In January 2016 the US Military announced they’re introducing AAMET International’s EFT (Emotional Freedom Technique) for their counsellors working with military current and veteran service men and women.
+EFT – Emotional Freedom Technique has been involved in a number of studies, formal research or otherwise over the last 20-yrs and is gaining ground in terms of the results it delivers.

 My connection with PTSD

-From shell-shock to PTSD, as an energy practitioner I now know differently, and at some point the condition changed from being one that dare not speak it’s name into being a set of symptoms that is taken seriously and can be addressed, progress at least!
+From shell-shock to PTSD – Post traumatic stress disorder, we now know differently, and at some point the condition changed from being one that dare not speak it’s name into being a set of symptoms that is taken seriously and can be addressed.
+Progress!